sjitech/sji-android-screen-capture/README.md

 Android Fast Screen Capture & Caster & Recorder & Remote Controller From PC's Browser
 ===================
-This project is aimed to provide a fast way to capture android screen and view,record,remote control it from PC's HTML5 browser.<br/>
+This project is aimed to provide a fast way to capture android screen and view,record,remote control it from PC's HTML5 browser.<br>
-<b>No Root Required: You need NOT root your android device)</b><br/>
+<b>No Root Required: You need NOT root your android device)</b><br>
 It's real time (can encode 4+ frames/second for 1920x1080 screen.
 If shrink size to 320xauto image, can encode at 8+ frames/second).
 And it's low bandwidth usage (typically 150,000 bytes/second).
 This product will do encoding in host and android by <a href="http://www.ffmpeg.org/download.html">ffmpeg</a>.